peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 The CBOR object referred to by key in this map.
-Returns  `null`  if an item with the given key doesn't exist.
+Returns  `null`  if an item with the specified key doesn't exist.

 <b>Exceptions:</b>